bshoshany/thread-pool/README.md

 ```

 This CPU has 12 physical cores, with each core providing two separate logical cores via hyperthreading, for a total of 24 threads.
 Without hyperthreading, we would expect a maximum theoretical speedup of 12x.
 With hyperthreading, one might naively expect to achieve up to a 24x speedup, but this is in fact impossible, as both logical cores share the same physical core's resources.
 However, generally we would expect [an estimated 30% additional speedup](https://software.intel.com/content/www/us/en/develop/articles/how-to-determine-the-effectiveness-of-hyper-threading-technology-with-an-application.html) from hyperthreading, which amounts to around 15.6x in this case.
 In our performance test, we see a speedup of 18.7x, saturating and even surpassing this estimated theoretical upper bound.

+## The light version of the package

+This package started out as a very lightweight thread pool, but over time has expanded to include many additional features and helper classes.
+Therefore, I have decided to bundle a light version of the thread pool in a separate and stand-alone header file, `BS_thread_pool_light.hpp`, which is about half the size of the full package.

+This file does not contain any of the helper classes, only a new `BS::thread_pool_light` class, which is a minimal thread pool with only the 5 most basic member functions:

+* `get_thread_count()`
+* `push_loop()`
+* `push_task()`
+* `submit()`
+* `wait_for_tasks()`

+A separate test program `BS_thread_pool_light_test.cpp` tests only the features of the lightweight `BS::thread_pool_light` class.
+In the spirit of minimalism, it does not generate a log file and does not do any benchmarks.

+To be perfectly clear, each header file is 100% stand-alone.
+If you wish to use the full package, you only need `BS_thread_pool.hpp`, and if you wish to use the light version, you only need `BS_thread_pool_light.hpp`.
+Only a single header file needs to be included in your project.

 ## About the project